 How fast does the effect of the observation move?
 This is a good one.
 If you say “instant” or “faster than light”, then (for relativity based reasons) the effect can move backwards through time.
 If you say “at the speed of light or slower”, then different observers of the same event can create different realities.

-Among the physicists who bother to think about these things, the best theory is the “Many Worlds Hypothesis”.
+Among quantum physicists, the best theory is the “Many Worlds Hypothesis”.
 Here’s the basic idea: